yokolet/transcript/README.md

 This tool uses American pronouciation for the easy access to the free dictionary.
 However, Japanese sounds are sometime not like American English.
 Perhaps, British English dictionary may give better Katakana.
-Often, a Katakana transcription looks not natural, for example, twitter -> トウィター but actually ツイッター.
+Often, a Katakana transcription looks not natural, for example, twitter -> トウィター but actually it should be ツイッター.

 ## How to use